jnyrup/scripts/README.md

 The hit on IMDb was a newer movie, of the 10 titles neither had 9 were danish movies and the last a tv-episode.

+## Requirements
+python3 libraries: `beautifulsoup4` and `requests`.
+On linux install with `pip3 install requests beautifulsoup4` or `sudo pip3 install requests beautifulsoup4` to make them available for all users.

 ## How to use
 `./icm_get_total_time path-to-csv-file`